qubitsec/plura/philosophy/en/README.md

 # PLURA-XDR Philosophy

-> "Security should be fundamentally integrated on a platform, not as a single product."
+> "Cybersecurity is delivered in natively integrated capabilities from platforms, not point products"
 > – Lee Klarich, Palo Alto Networks CPO

 ---